ucfopen/Obojobo-Docs/releases/v3.3.2/authors/assessment_threshold_scoring.md

 ---
 title: Threshold Scoring
-menus: authors_how_to
+menus: authors_assessments_how_to
 ---

 Assessment Rubric's `'pass-fail'` type can optionally be used to create a threshold type scoring system.

 For example, an assessment can require a score of 75% or higher to pass.
 When the `passingAttemptScore` is reached, the student's score will be adjusted to the `passingResult` value.

 In this example, when the student scores below 75%, the score will be adjusted to 0.
 When the student's score is 75% or higher, the score wil be adjusted to `100%`.

 ```xml
 <!-- ... -->